 40 Ways to Recover From Holiday Eating

 The hard truth?
 There's no silver bullet to recovering from the gastronomic onslaught that exists between the last Thursday in November through the first day of the New Year.
-But by adopting some of the small and manageable changes below, you can feel slimmer, rev your metabolism, tackle the rest of the holiday season mindfully and ring in the New Year feeling good about your health-and-fitness goals.
+But by adopting some of the small and manageable changes below, you can feel slimmer, rev your metabolism, tackle the rest of the holiday season mindfully, and ring in the New Year feeling good about your health-and-fitness goals.
 And while you're at it, be sure to try out these 21 Best Healthy Cooking Hacks of All Time.

 Add Dumbbells to Your Black Friday List